 HKMA and Cyberport selected 27 use cases for the next GenAI Sandbox phase, with a strong focus on AI assurance, resilience testing, and responsible deployment.

-Supervisors expect governed, auditable AI with clear lifecycle controls, board oversight, and strengthened assurance capabilities.
+How FIs can respond Supervisors expect governed, auditable AI with clear lifecycle controls, board oversight, and strengthened assurance capabilities.

 The Sandbox establishes a blueprint for governed AI.
 Institutions must embed assurance, monitoring, and red-teaming to safely scale adoption.